-• Why is Jewish Rock Radio revolutionary for both new and established Jewish rock artists?
+• Why is Jewish Rock Radio revolutionary for both new and established Jewish artists?

 • How can artists advertise on JRR?